Bylaws of the Pacific Northwest Region

 Regional officers may be eligible for reimbursement of travel expenses incurred in the execution of their duties.
 All members of the Board of Directors and International Board member(s) may be eligible for full or partial reimbursement for meals (not including alcohol), hotel, travel, and registration fees.
 Reimbursement will be limited by the annual budgeted funds, and the maximum amount of reimbursement will be determined by the Executive Committee on an annual basis in accordance with the Board approved Travel Matrix.

 Reimbursement requests shall be submitted to the Secretary/Treasurer no later than 30 days after the expenses were incurred.
 All expenses must be accompanied by the appropriate detailed receipts.
-Request for reimbursement submitted after 30 days must be accompanied by a letter stating the reasons for the late submittal.
 The Secretary/Treasurer and President shall review the request, and provided no additional clarifications or documentation are required, the Secretary/Treasurer shall provide the reimbursement up to the amount authorized by the budget.

 ARTICLE XIV – STRATEGIC PLAN